BunDevCore/westerplatte-defenders/README.md

 ## Basic Setup

 1. Download project and unpack it or clone it using `git clone` with [git](https://git-scm.com/)
+2. Open cmd/terminal
+3. Go inside project's folder using `cd <path to the folder>`
-2. Install all dependencies using `npm i`
+4. Install all dependencies using `npm install`
-3. Run `npm run build` to build the website (you need to do it every time you change something on website)
+5. Run `npm run build` to build the website (you need to do it every time you change something on website)
-4. Run `npm run start` to start the website on port 3000
+6. Run `npm run start` to start the website on port 3000

 ## Troubleshooting